 When the Azaleas start to pop in Augusta, that means friends, colleagues, enemies are sending around Masters pools of all shapes and formats.
 Many of these games demand you go outside the obvious names at the top of the world rankings to compete and succeed.
-In what’s become my own little bit of tradition around here, some “longshots” – that term is used relatively here, of course – for the 2022 Masters.

 More Masters coverage from The Fried Egg team: